wkvasnikoff/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [AdGroupBuilder](./AdGroupBuilder)|Ad group builder with the custom parameters applied.

 ## <a name="withlanguage~string-language~></a>withLanguage(String language)
 Sets the language of this ad group.
+If language is specified at the campaign level, language is optional.
+If language is not specified at the campaign level then language must be specified at the ad group level.

 ### Arguments:
 |Name|Type|Description|